PeterNoelEvans/pbs-lms/docs/resource-management.md

 ### Visible Structure (User Interface)
-The system presents a clear hierarchical structure to users:
+The system presents a clear hierarchical structure to users: for Let's Find Out
 1. **Unit** (e.g., "Unit 1: All About Me")
 2. **Part** (e.g., "Part 1: Who Am I")
 3. **Section** (e.g., "Let's Read and Talk!")

+For Oxford Project Explorer 3
+1. **Unit** ("There are normally 6 units in a book - three units a term")
+2. **Part** ("Each Unit is divided into Parts which are A, B, C, D etc")
+3. **Section** ("Each part has a section - that includes listening, discussing, grammar, look, vocabulary etc.")

 ### Database Structure
 Behind the scenes, the system uses a more complex structure to manage resources and track progress: